interactivereport/scRNAsequest/README.md

 ```
 celldepotDir: ~/scRNASequest/demo/cellxgenedir.  # the absolute path to the cellxgene VIP host folder, where the h5ad files will be copied to for cellxgene VIP
-refDir: ~/scRNASequest/demo/ref   # the absolute path to the seurat refrence folder if building reference is desired
+refDir: ~/scRNASequest/demo/ref   # the absolute path to the Seurat reference folder if building reference is desired
 ```

 You may fill in the Cellxgene VIP server path after installing Cellxgene VIP later, but this is not required for running the pipeline.
-We leave this empty here:
+We leave this empty here.

 ```
 celldepotHttp: # the cellxgene host (with --dataroot option) link  http://HOST:PORT/d/
 ```

+You may change the information in the sys.yml file later, following the [full tutorial here](https://interactivereport.github.io/scRNAsequest/tutorial/docs/installation.html#configure-sys.yml-file).

 Then type the name of the main program, `scAnalyzer` again:

 ```